 over before it began

-As I pass in a car, with the windows rolled down, I gather just enough of the conversation for it to land.
+I pass in a car, windows down.
+I gather just enough of the conversation for it to land.

-"Did you know that 1 in 3 black men will go to prison."
+"Did you know that 1 in 3 black men go to prison."

 He looks to see how she's taking in this betrayal.